- Dependency sources

 When you run

-new path to your dependency and, whereever transmogrify is used, pub
+new path to your dependency and, wherever transmogrify is used, pub

 uses the local version instead.